WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 What Is an Enquiry Procedure?

-The enquiry procedure (German: Nachforschungsersuchen, Polish: postepowanie poszukiwawcze) is a formal customs procedure initiated when the export confirmation message (CC599C, formerly IE599) has not been generated automatically following an export shipment.
+The enquiry procedure (German: Nachforschungsersuchen, Polish: postepowanie poszukiwawcze) is a formal customs procedure initiated when the export confirmation message has not been generated automatically following an export shipment.

-The legal basis is Art.
-335 of Implementing Regulation (IA) 2015/2447 to the Union Customs Code (UCC, Regulation 952/2013).
+The legal basis is Article 335 of Commission Implementing Regulation (EU) 2015/2447 to the Union Customs Code (UCC, Regulation 952/2013).
 The purpose of the procedure is to officially establish whether the goods have in fact left the customs territory of the European Union.

 The mechanism is straightforward: the customs office of export (e.g., in Poland, Germany, or another EU Member State) contacts the customs office of exit (typically at the port through which the goods were shipped) and requests confirmation that the goods have departed.
 If the office of exit confirms the exit - the MRN is closed and the exporter receives their export confirmation.